Dick's Picks Volume 18: Article

 The article is entitled "There's nothing like a Grateful Dead show" and was written by Michael St. John.
 The CD's credits include a "Special Thanks to J. Corkey Custer/Emerald City Chronicle," which implies it is from the Emerald City Chronicle.

 St. John focuses on the February 3rd show at Madison, and in the first paragraph the author mentions that "Phil Lesh said that they would have to play in Madison more often."
 He writes that the two drummers, Mickey Hart and Bill Kreutzmann, "play together, and off one another, as if they were one."
 The author goes on to state that "This reciprocal action and reaction is characteristic of how the Dead play in general", and that when they played newer songs off their recent studio release, Terrapin Station, they substituted "intricate improvization" for "the orchestration" on the release.

-Michael ends his article by stating "Madison hopes that you remember us on your next tour, Phil."
+St. John ends his article by stating "Madison hopes that you remember us on your next tour, Phil."